JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 ## Gas optimizations

-### [G-1] Variables that are read more than once inside the same function should be cached into memory
+### [G-1] Variables that are read more than once inside the same function should be cached in memory

 - The function `DaiGoldAuction::startAuction()` reads from storage `_currenEpochId` 3 times.
 - The function `DaiGoldAuction::setAuctionConfig()` reads from storage `_currentEpochId` 2 times.